infinityworks/Policies/ISO-9001/Fire and EmergencyEvacuationPolicyAndProcedures/README.md

 Note: There are many other documents covering recommendations for fire safety.
 These will be referenced where required and are used if required within this document.

-## 8	Responsibilities in Relation to Fire Safety
+## 8	Responsibilities in Relation to Fire Safety for Leeds

 ![Flow Chart](flowchart.png)